mbarszcz-pcb/c64-rf-modulator-replacement/README.md

 Composite video output remains at a fixed output level regardless of the Y and C adjustment pots.

 # Changelog
-Rev A – Prototype 1
+Rev A – 2020-03-15 - Prototype 1

-Rev B – Initial production revision
+Rev B – 2020-03-25 - Initial production revision, fixed schematic bugs, tweaked values and removed unnecessary components to improve picture quality

-Rev C – Tweaked positioning of several traces, vias, and regulator U1 to improve physical spacing.
-Adjusted silkscreen layer.
-Electrically identical to rev B.
+Rev C – 2020-04-05 - Adjusted positioning of several traces, vias, and regulator U1 to improve physical spacing.
+Changed RV1 and RV2 for "W" footprint trimmers with inline legs due to parts availability.
+Swapped R4 and R5 physical locations to better accomodate new pin configuration